britzl/blip/README.md

 ![](images/BLIP-HERO-PA01.png)
 # Blip
 Blip is a library to procedurally generate and play sound effects for games.
-The library is based on the [Sfxr](https://github.com/grimfang4/sfxr) project.
+The library is based on the [Sfxr](https://github.com/grimfang4/sfxr) project by [Dr.Petter](http://www.drpetter.se/).

 # Installation